Education is key, but we need to do things differently

 It’s currently that time of year where I’m helping my daughter pick her GCSE subjects.
 It’s something many people reading this will have been through at some point.
 And it’s interesting because I believe there’s a bit of a journey for parents, as well as for children.

 I often thought that when it came to this stage, I’d want my children to only do typical academic subjects.
 The safer options, if you like.
 The same options I chose when I was in that position.
 But over the last few years, a number of factors have made me think differently.

 Firstly, my job at Lorien sees me speak with some of the most exciting technology businesses in the North-West on a daily basis.
 I see, first-hand, the exciting opportunities there are in this space.
-Then, a couple of months ago, Lorien hosted a presentation to launch our recent whitepaper, 'A Brighter Future'.
-Applied Futurist Tom Cheesewright was the guest speaker.
+Then, a couple of months ago, Lorien hosted a presentation evening with Applied Futurist Tom Cheesewright was the guest speaker.
 I listened to the points he made that evening, and they really struck a chord – particularly, when he spoke about the education system.

 All this, combined with the fact that technology is the single biggest driver of the modern world, have made me rethink a few things.
 But I also believe there are a few areas where we need some real improvement for the next generation.

 One of the main points Tom made was that there’s not enough of a focus on soft skills.
 Things like communication and creativity – many students are leaving the education system without these.

 It means that when they step into the world of work, it’s companies who are having to teach them.

 This is one of the reasons I’d like my daughter to do some subjects which will help develop those skills.
 For example: Drama, Music, or design subjects.
 These will develop her creativity and give her experience of things like presenting and selling ideas to her peers – skills, which in a few years’ time, she’ll need on a regular basis.